DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-That's really all there is to it, We've covered a few simple rules and test cases and how to access data from our request / user to validate against data in our database before we respond to the request.
+That's really all there is to it, we've covered a few simple rules and test cases and how to access data from our request / user to validate against data in our database before we respond to the request.
 We've looked at chaining conditions and also at nesting rules and how to test nested rules and the implications around nested rules.
 Hopefully this gives you a little heads up of how to approach testing your Firebase Firestore rules.
 It's absolutely essential to test these rules to reduce the risk of any of your data leaking or being easily accessible to the wrong people.
 Feel free to fork the [companion repository](https://github.com/DanPurdy/firebase-firestore-rule-testing-demo) and build from there if you're just getting started or want some place to start.